nxtlo/sain/README.md

     # or just
     blobs.put("c2", b"second chunk").unwrap()

-    # Read back the chunks, and map it to string.
+    # Read back the chunks, and map it to bytes object.
-    # In rust, you would do something similar to
+    # in Rust, you would do something similar to
     # * while let Some(chunk) = option.map(String::from_utf8_lossy) { ... } *
     while (chunk := blobs.next_chunk()).is_some():
         print(chunk.map(Chunk.into))